-During the year, we introduced changes to reduce storey heights by one course of brickwork, which reduces wasteful offcuts while still having the highest floor to ceiling heights in the industry which we know customers love.
+During the year, we introduced changes to reduce storey heights by intensity of our construction operations since 2017 one course of brickwork, which reduces wasteful offcuts while still having the highest floor to ceiling heights in the industry which we know customers love.
 We also designed out complicated design features that produce a lot of waste and don't add value to our homes.
 These include changes made to understairs cupboards, sloping ceilings, wardrobes and stud walls.